What is a partner ecosystem and why should you want one?

 What exactly is a partner ecosystem?

-In its simplest form, a partner ecosystem is a network of cross-industry partners working together to create solutions.
+Just like an ecosystem in nature is made up of all the organisms that interact with one another and their physical environment, a partner ecosystem is a network of cross-industry partners working together to create solutions.

-If you’re wondering whether you’re part of a partner ecosystem, the answer’s probably yes.
-Do you work with reseller partners?
-Comarketing partners?
-Referral partners?
-Outsourcing partners?
 All of the partnerships you’ve created for your business are part of a partner ecosystem that revolves around your company’s services.

 Most digital ecosystems (83%) are a collaboration between partners from four or more industries, and more than half (53%) involve partners from at least six (according to BGC).